 LR | 3/20/2020 | Str. uberis (36.4 Ct) |

-She also had a case of mastitis in the Right Front.
+She was treated for Enterococcus sp., and she also had a case of mastitis in the right front quarter.

 RF | 3/20/2020 | S. marcescens (39.2 Ct) |